pookjw/Kerberos_Algorithm_Swift/README.md

 ![1](https://live.staticflickr.com/65535/49022143848_29c49a82d7_o.png)

-Touch <span style="color:blue">Play</span> button.
+Touch **Play** button.
 If running algorithm was successful, you can see this message:

 ```
 Requesting token1 to Authentication Server...